jmsherry/node-postgres-cars/README.md

 There are 2 scripts:

 1. whatsonport - tells you what process is on a particular port.
-Usage `whatsonport 3000`
+Usage: `whatsonport 3000`

 2. stop - stops program bound to a port.
 Usage: `stop 5000`